vertigobr/vkpr-docs-old/docs/guides/local/loki-jaeger-grafana.md

 ---
 id: loki-jaeger-grafana
-title: Loki, Jaeger and Grafana
+title: Observability with Loki, Jaeger and Grafana
 ---

 This guide shows the integration and use of Open Tracing between Loki, Jaeger and Grafana in local k3d environment and some tools are prerequisites for run: